-tl;dr: jump to the summary of points.
+tl;dr: go to summary of points at the end.

 Question: would technology that changes sexual orientation be good or bad?